 After twenty years in the investment management business as an analyst and portfolio manager for major west coast financial institutions, Jim sought a new direction for his career and turned to teaching.
 For more than twenty years since then, he has taught mathematics, statistics and economics to high school students in Orange County, both public and private.
 Retired now, Jim brings his talents to the Kindervision Foundation to continue to foster safety and awareness in today’s youth.

 Kathryn Hamel joins KinderVision after 24 years as a law enforcement officer in Southern California which included serving as a Family Crimes Detective.
 A recognized court expert witness in the areas of domestic violence and sexual assault, Kathryn holds a Doctoral Degree in Public Safety Leadership.
-She is the wife of a California Chief of Police and the daughter of Ashby Sebastian, one of the original founders of KinderVision.
+She is the wife of a California Chief of Police and the daughter of the late Ashby Sebastian, one of the original founders of KinderVision.

 Larry Mingledorff has been a key member of the Board of Directors for nine years providing leadership in areas of strategic planning and financial planning.
 Larry was a Senior Partner with Ernst & Young as SE Area Financial Services Leader and Director of Human Resources retiring after 32 years.
 A recipient of the Alfred P Sloan Award for Business Excellence.
 Clients served include the Billy Graham Evangelistic Assoc. and the American Cancer Society.